ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 ## 8.0 Worked Example
 For this example, let the lower and upper limits equal 250 and 1350 respectively as these are currently the best practice parameters used in ONS business surveys.
+The user has opted to use auxiliary data in the absence of the preferred predictive variable.

 | Contributor | *y<sub>i, q, t</sub>* | *y<sub>i, q, t-1</sub>* | *x<sub>i, q, t</sub>* | Detection Ratio | Pass/Fail |*y<sup>\*</sup><sub>i, q, t</sub>*|
 |---|---|---|---|---|---|---|